pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** What happens?
 Why?

 * **Your Answer:**
+We got an error.
+We need an auth token in the header.
 ---

 - [ ] In order to successfully access this route, we will need to send over the token in the HTTP Authorization Header.
 The typical way to do this is by sending a [Bearer token](https://security.stackexchange.com/questions/108662/why-is-bearer-required-before-the-token-in-authorization-header-in-a-http-re).
 To do this in Postman, go to the "Authorization" tab, select "Bearer Token" as the Type, and then enter your token.